I've been obsessed

-Exciting travel doesn't automatically make exciting reading.
+I've written for a wide range of newspapers and magazines, both in the UK where I'm based, as well as overseas.
+Titles include The Sunday Times, The Times, Sunday Telegraph, National Geographic Traveler, Wanderlust, Travel Africa and Condé Nast Traveller.
+I'm also the author of several books on wildlife and family travel.
+I've always been a firm believer that exciting travel doesn't automatically make exciting reading.
 Writing effective and inspiring travel copy is as much about delving into the realms of vocabulary and grammar as it is about exploring landscapes, wildlife and culture.
-You have to love the written word.
-Follow the link below for some examples of my published work.
+I think you have to love the written word.

 AITO Travel Writer of the Year